...

 Mutual respect

-Usually that mutual respect is there, even if it sometimes goes by fits and starts, Nagels admits.
+Usually that mutual respect is there, even if sometimes it goes by fits and starts, Igor admits.
 "Our customer has to be open to it, and we discuss that beforehand.
 But it sometimes happens, for example, that one of our employees ends up in a team full of Dutch speakers.
-Then, especially in the beginning, one has to have a little patience and empathy.
+Then, especially in the beginning, one has to have a bit of patience and empathy.
 Through very open and honest communication, both with the foreign temporary worker and with the Flemish colleagues, you usually get a long way.
-Besides: in the vast majority of cases, the people we bring here are very experienced workers who have mastered their job for years.
+By the way: in the vast majority of cases, the people we bring here are very experienced workers who have mastered their job for years.
 They are not juniors who got out of school yesterday, so to speak.
 They have long since proven their skills in their home countries.
 Once people realize that here too, everything usually goes a lot smoother."

 "By communicating very openly and honestly, both with the foreign worker and the Flemish colleagues, you usually get very far."

 Link2Europe brings to Belgium both people performing temporary contracts and permanent employees.
-"We also serve virtually all sectors," Nagels said.
-"We have also specialized in skilled workers via temporary employment for a long time, but since last year we can also supply highly skilled white-collar workers.
+"We also serve almost all sectors," says Igor.
+"We also specialized in skilled workers through temporary employment for a very long time, but since last year we can also supply highly skilled white-collar workers.
 The countries our people come from also fluctuate constantly.
 In the past, Poland, for example, was the number one spot.
-But meanwhile, the country itself has become much more prosperous and Poles feel much less need to go abroad.
+But now the country itself has become much more prosperous and Poles feel much less need to go abroad.
 They can more easily find work in their own country."

 The reasons why companies call on Link2Europe's services can be simply summarized.
 "Either the companies cannot find the required competencies in their own country.
 Or they don't have the volumes to employ people permanently.
 Tire plants, for example, are a good example of that second situation.
 Tire plants have two huge peak times: when people change their summer to winter tires and vice versa.
 Two or three months then there is a huge amount of work, but because those periods are so short, it doesn't make economic sense to employ people permanently for that.
 Well, we have a whole contingent of foreign tire fitters who come here to help in the plants.
 They come to Belgium every year for a few months and when the work decreases, they return to their home country.
 Everyone happy."

 Until last year, Link2Europe was mainly limited to recruiting people from the European Union.
-Due to the new single permit-legislation has made it much easier to get candidates from outside the EU to work here as well.
-"That single permit has changed a lot for us," Nagels says.
+Due to the new single permit-legislation has made it much easier to employ candidates from outside the EU here as well.
+"That single permit has changed a lot for us," says Igor.
 "It used to take easily four to six months to complete all the paperwork for someone from outside the EU to work here.
 Now it's three to six weeks.
 We also feel that this benefits our companies.
 Textile workers, for example, are gradually becoming a dying breed in Europe, even in Eastern Europe.
 Sometimes certain countries are also very specialized in specific profiles.
 India, for example, is known for being able to provide good IT workers."

-Finally, Nagels wants to make a case for opening the borders and welcoming foreign workers.
+Finally, Link2Europe wants to make another case for opening the borders and welcoming foreign workers.
 "In the end, we all benefit from this, both foreigners and Belgians themselves.
 Because we bring foreign workers here, Belgian companies can produce and prosper.
 This is also good for the entire Belgian economy.
-Our people don't come here for stamp money or to 'on our hooded lives'.
+Our people don't come here for stamp money or to 'to live on our hood.
 They work hard and pay every possible tax and duty here.
 And that ultimately benefits our whole society."

 Share this post